 Track impaired licenses

-Keep track of impaired licenses to identify employees or providers you need to work with to get their licenses in good standing.
-Impaired licenses may include: probation, restriction, etc.
+Keep track of impaired licenses to identify employees or providers who need their licenses updated in good standing.
+Impaired licenses may include probation, restriction, and more.

 Ready to begin verifying?
 Let’s get started today.
 Get a Quote

 Three easy steps to protect your organization.

 1. When a license is entered into the system, it will be verified at the primary source.

 2. As the license is approaching expiration, it is verified at least ten days prior to the expiration date.
 If not renewed, we will send daily updates up to five days past due, and then changes to a monthly schedule, and finally a quarterly verification.

 3. You’ll be able to monitor the license for sanctions across all 50 states and over 2,500+ sources (disciplinary actions, license board orders, meeting minutes, etc.).
 If a sanction is found that could impact the license, the license will be re-verified to ensure that it is still active and in good standing, and you will be notified.

 Why wait?
 Take the next steps to make your job easier, more efficient, and better than ever.
 Get in touch to demo our software, get pricing, or just introduce yourself.